 What Can I Do with an Online Paralegal Associate Degree?

 A paralegal with an online associate's degree has a variety of job opportunities.
-Read on to learn more about program requirements and job duties.
+Read on to learn more about program requirements, job duties, and career outlook.
 Schools offering Paralegal degrees can also be found in these popular choices.

 Paralegals provide lawyers with assistance in legal research, document preparation and any other tasks needed to serve a client.
 They might interview witnesses, draft contracts or organize legal files.
 Other tasks can vary depending on the size and legal specialty of the law firm, such as real estate law, corporate law, civil litigation or criminal litigation.